 Estrus or “Heat”

 Estrous behavior, or heat, is due to the actions of the steroid hormone estrogen (E2) on the brain of cattle.
-Early research by Trimberger (1948) found the duration of estrus in dairy cows ranged from 2.5 to 28 hours with a mean of 18 hours in cows visually observed three times daily.
-With the recent advent of continuous observation of estrous behavior by radiotelemetric systems (HeatWatch®, DDx, Inc. Denver, CO), duration of estrus averaged 7 hours (range 33 minutes to 36 hours; Dransfield et al. 1998).
+Early research by Trimberger (1948) found the duration of estrus in dairy cows ranged from 2.5 to 28 hours, with a mean of 18 hours, in cows visually observed three times daily.
+With the recent advent of continuous observation of estrous behavior by radiotelemetric systems (HeatWatch, DDx, Inc., Denver, CO), duration of estrus averaged 7 hours (range of 33 minutes to 36 hours; Dransfield et al., 1998).

 Several factors related to dairy management affect estrous behavior in dairy cattle.
-Increasing the number of cows penned together increases the intensity (number of mounts) and duration of estrus (Hurnik et al. 1975).
-Dairy cows observed for estrus on a dirt surface had greater intensity and duration of estrus compared with cows on concrete surfaces (Britt et al. 1986; Vailes and Britt 1990).
+Increasing the number of cows penned together increases the intensity (number of mounts) and duration of estrus (Hurnik et al., 1975).
+Dairy cows observed for estrus on a dirt surface had greater intensity and duration of estrus compared with cows on concrete surfaces (Britt et al., 1986; Vailes and Britt, 1990).
 Environmental factors such as high temperatures decrease estrous activity.
-Estrous behavior was greatest in dairy cows observed twice daily when ambient temperatures were less than 77°F (25°C) compared with temperatures above 86°F (30°C) (Gwazdauskas et al. 1983; Gwazdauskas 1985).
+Estrous behavior was greatest in dairy cows observed twice daily when ambient temperatures were less than 77°F (25°C) compared to temperatures above 86^°F (30°C) (Gwazdauskas et al., 1983; Gwazdauskas, 1985).

 Proper estrus detection is critical to the success of AI.
-Approximately 75 to 80 percent of cows in estrus will be identified when the herd is visually observed twice daily (30 minutes each time).
-When estrous detection is increased to three times daily, 85 percent of cows in estrus may be detected, while four daily observations identify more than 90 percent of estrual cows.
-Several aides have been developed to assist producers in estrous detection, including pedometers, Kamar® patches, tail paint, chin-ball markers, and radiotelemetric systems.
-A combination of both visual observation and one or more of the detection aides increases the efficiency of estrous detection compared with visual observation or detection aides alone.
+Approximately 75 to 80% of cows in estrus will be identified when the herd is visually observed twice daily (30 minutes each time).
+When estrus detection is increased to three times daily, 85% of cows in estrus may be detected, while four daily observations identify more than 90% of cows in estrus.
+Several aides have been developed to help producers detect estrus, including pedometers, Kamar patches, tail paint, chin-ball markers, and radiotelemetric systems.
+A combination of visual observation and one or more of the detection aides increases the efficiency of estrus detection compared to visual observation or detection aides alone.

 Ovulation in Dairy Cows

 Ovulation is initiated by a surge of luteinizing hormone (LH) from the brain of cattle.
-This surge of LH results in the rupture of the follicle and the release of the ovum from the ovary (Espey 1994).
-Ovulation usually occurs approximately 28 to 32 hours after the onset of estrus in dairy cows (Trimberger 1948; Walker et al. 1996).
-After ovulation, there is only a short period when ova can be fertilized (fig. 1).
-Optimal fertility of ova is projected to be between 6 and 12 hours after ovulation (Brackett et al. 1980).
-The viable life span of sperm in the reproductive tract is estimated at 24 to 30 hours (Trimberger 1948).
+This surge of LH results in the rupture of the follicle and the release of the ovum from the ovary (Espey, 1994).
+In dairy cows, ovulation usually occurs approximately 28 to 32 hours after the onset of estrus (Trimberger, 1948; Walker et al., 1996).
+After ovulation, there is only a short period when ova can be fertilized (Figure 1).
+Optimal fertility of ova is projected to be between 6 and 12 hours after ovulation (Brackett et al., 1980).
+The viable lifespan of sperm in the reproductive tract is estimated to be 24 to 30 hours (Trimberger, 1948).